Alberto Rey de Castro y Romaña

-Alberto Rey de Castro y Romaña (1 July 1869 – 18 May 1961) was a Peruvian politician and diplomat.
-He was Prime Minister of Peru, Minister of Justice and Minister of Foreign Relations in 1934.
+Alberto Rey de Castro y Romaña (1 July 1869–18 May 1961) was a Peruvian politician and diplomat.
+He was Prime Minister of Peru, Minister of Justice, and Minister of Foreign Relations in 1934.

 Rey de Castro was born in Arequipa, Peru.
 His parents were Ezequiel Rey de Castro y Maria Manuela de Romaña y Bustamante.
 He received his early education in Lima at Colegio de la Inmaculada and Liceo Carolino and obtained his PhD from the University of San Agustin de Arequipa.

-He joined the diplomatic service, serving as Secretary at Peru's legation in England (1902) and Chile (1905-1908), Chargé d'affairs in Argentina (1911-1914) and Plenipotentiary Minister in Ecuador (1916-1919).
+He joined the diplomatic service, serving as Secretary at Peru's legation in England (1902) and Chile (1905-1908), Chargé d'affaires in Argentina (1911-1914) and Plenipotentiary Minister in Ecuador (1916-1919).
 He was also appointed to Bolivia in 1920, but did not serve.